GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-experiment/index.md

 ## Join the discussion

-Everyone is welcome to join in discussion of the Protected Audience API proposal.
+Everyone is welcome to join in discussion of the Protected Audience API.
 In particular, if you're experimenting with the API, your feedback is essential.

 ### Discuss the API

-Like other Privacy Sandbox proposals, this API is documented and discussed publicly.
+Like other Privacy Sandbox APIs, this API is documented and discussed publicly.

 *  Read the [FLEDGE explainer on GitHub](https://github.com/WICG/turtledove/blob/main/FLEDGE.md).
 *  Join the conversation about [existing issues](https://github.com/WICG/turtledove/issues).